-SNAZZY TIP: If you plan to check it out, which I thoroughly recommend you do if you’re coming to Paris, entry is free with the Paris Pass.
+SNAZZY TIP: If you plan to check it out, which I thoroughly recommend you do, entry to the Palace is free with the Paris Pass.
 Well worth it.
 Otherwise it’s €18.

 SNAZZY TIP: If you go in Summer, you will be fighting crowds and long queues to get in.
 I went in Winter and the queues weren’t long at all and it was easy to wander around at my leisure and take photos.

 Over the years a lot of money has been spent restoring the palace to its former glory.
 And as for the original cost of construction, no one really knows.

 Here are some tours of the Palace of Versailles I recommend